Ali-Zare71/movies-search-engine/README.md

 | size  | results number in each page (default: 10)   |
 | fuzzy-search  | enables fuzzy search to retrieve more results (default: true)   |
 | or-query  | enables or query search to retrieve more results (default: true)   |

+## Todo

+This items can be done in next versions:

+* Add security to apis
+* Use more fields and futures in ranking phase
+* test ranking results using a dataset and tune the parameters